 What are the new findings?

-Using only clinical billing codes had a poor positive predictive value (PPV) in predicting patients with CD.
+Using only clinical billing codes had a poor specificity and positive predictive value (PPV) in predicting patients with CD.

 How might it impact on clinical practice in the foreseeable future?

-Future studies identifying patients with CD using billing codes should include procedure codes to increase the PPV of selected patients with CD.
+Future studies identifying patients with CD using billing codes should include gastroenterology encounters or procedure codes to increase specificity and PPV.

 Crohn’s disease (CD) is a chronic idiopathic inflammatory disease of transmural inflammation of the gastrointestinal tract, primarily the ileum or colon.
 The disease is diagnosed based on biopsies indicative of chronic inflammation by endoscopy or surgery without a history of chronic infectious diseases (ie, tuberculosis) or other factors (eg, ovarian abscesses or diverticulitis) that may cause a similar appearance of chronic gut inflammation.1